Frogvall/dnd5e-misc/Champions of Azeroth/Trolls/Champions of Juju.md

 #### Blessing of Mueh'zala

-Whenever you reduce an hostile creature to 0 hit points or less on you turn, you can use a bonus action on the same turn to move up to half your speed and make a weapon attack or cast a cantrip.
+Whenever you reduce a hostile creature to 0 hit points or less on you turn, you can use a bonus action on the same turn to move up to half your speed and make a weapon attack or cast a cantrip.
 Any attack roll made with this bonus action is made with advantage.

 #### Blessing of Nalorakk